A few quick thoughts on the 2013 Sinclair Estate Vixen from Columbia Valley.

 Sinclair Estates was founded in 2010 by Tim and Kathy Sinclair, who also own the Vine & Roses Bed and Breakfast in Walla Walla.

 This vintage was made by Amy Alvarez-Wampfler, an alum of Walla Walla Community College, who started at Columbia Crest Winery–eventually becoming responsible for their 10,000 barrel Chardonnay program.
 At Columbia Crest she was mentored by Ray Einberger, Juan Munóz Oca, Daniel Wampfler and Keith Kenison.
 In 2010, she was hired by the Sinclairs to be their head winemaker and general manager.

 In 2015, Alvarez-Wampfler left Sinclair to join her husband, Daniel, as winemakers of Abeja–following John Abbott who launched the winery in 2002.
 She was succeed at Sinclair by Billo Naravane, a Master of Wine who also owns Rasa Vineyards in Walla Walla.

 The 2013 Vixen is a blend of 63% Mourvedre, 26% Syrah and 11% Petit Verdot.
-The wine was aged for 36 months in French oak with 19 barrels (around 475 cases) produced.
-Across all their wines, Sinclair Estate only produces around 1500 cases.
+The wine was aged for 36 months in French oak.
+Around 475 cases were produced.
+Across all their wines, Sinclair Estate only produces about 1500 cases.

 Medium-plus intensity nose.
 Lots of black pepper and oak spice with blue floral notes.
 Underneath there is dark fruit–black cherries and plums–as well as a little tamarind for intrigue.